lushonline/moodle2-skillsoft-activity/skillsoft/README.txt

 ------------------------
 * Backup and Restore have not been implemented in this release
 * Support for Multiple Completions when using "Track to OLSA" is only supported using the "Custom Report" mode.
-* Online help details are not 100% complete

 Upgrading from Moodle 1.9.x
 ---------------------------